tonyscottpage/site/services.markdown

 ---
 id: services
 layout: page

-name: "Services"
+title: "Services"
-title:  "What SERVICES can you draw from?"
+page-title:  "What SERVICES can you draw from?"
+navigation: [coaching, facilitation]
+permalink: /services/
+index: 10
 ---

 Service can be an act or an attitude, a duty or a gift.
 Our SERVICE is